Danielovich/markdownposts/refactoring-some-mental-bin-an-extension-in-the-way.md

 [//]: # "categories: software"
 [//]: # "isPublished: true"

+*This is an article that is a little bit obnoxius really.
+I draw up some opionions here that I don't initially, when writing code, always comply with.
+But I would like to comply with at all times.
+But I guess that's another story.*

 I was listening to Jazzmatazz Vol. 1 and reading some really simple code.

 I remembered a talk by a former professional friend who had made a statement about arrays and performance.
 Another professional friend had once said, "stupid code is fast code."
 I was left pondering these two statements while reading the code.